Kathy Blahunka, Assessor

-Assessment information, listed by property index number (PIN) or by address, can be found on the Lake County Chief County Assessment Office website.
+Access to property record information, listed by property index number (PIN) or by address, is avaiable through the Lake County Chief County Assessment Office website.

-If you have any questions, please phone the Assessor’s Office at 847-234-3485 or contact the Assessor at firstname.lastname@example.org
+If you have any questions, please phone the Assessor’s Office at 847-234-3485 or contact the staff via email (see Contact Us for email addresses).

-Under Illinois law, several programs are available to provide property tax relief.
-These include The Illinois Homestead Exemption Program, Senior Citizens Real Estate Tax Deferral Program, Senior Citizens Circuit Breaker Grants, the Disabled Veterans Exemption, and others.
-For information on these programs, definitions of terms and the most frequently asked questions, see the Lake County Assessor's Office website.
+Illinois law has established several programs to provide property tax relief to qualifying property owners.
+These include the Illinois Homestead Exemption Program, Senior Citizens Real Estate Tax Deferral Program, Senior Citizens Circuit Breaker Grants, Disabled Veterans Exemption, and others.
+Information on these programs may be found on the Property Tax Relief tab of the Lake County Chief County Assessment Office website.